 As a member participating in the Traditional Pension Plan, you may receive your accumulated contributions, interest on those contributions and, if you have five or more years of qualified service credit in the Plan, an additional amount that is determined based on your years of service credit.

 If you have at least five years of qualified service credit, the amount is 33 percent of your eligible contributions.
 If you have at least 10 years of qualified service credit, the amount is 67 percent of eligible contributions.
-Eligible contributions are the contributions you made to the Plan and any amounts paid to purchase certain types of service credit.
+Eligible contributions are the contributions you made to the Plan and any amounts paid to purchase certain types of service credit, plus applicable interest..

 If you choose to take a refund, your service credit will be cancelled and the refund may be taxable if the contributions were made on a pre-tax basis.

-- With five years of service credit a member earns the right to a retirement benefit payable, upon application, at age 60.
+- With five years of service credit in the Traditional Pension Plan, you have earned a right to a retirement benefit payable, upon application, at age 60 or 62